DominiK037/Plan-With-Notes/README.md

     - Composer
     - Refactoring techniques
     - Router->Controllers->Views
-    - Used free tailwind Html & css templates which saved alot of time for designing a new tamplates.
+    - Used free tailwind HTML & CSS templates which saved alot of time for designing a new tamplates.

 - Above topics helped me building imaginary mapping while building an web application while following good conventions as well as code refactoring.